 1940s Men’s Casual Trousers

-Trousers renamed slacks (slacksuits) sold separately from suits were worn for casual day wear, sporting events, and some work environments.
-They were a bit more colorful and comfortable than suit trousers and made of lighter weight wool blends in the cooler months and even lighter cotton poplins, flannel, gabardine (rayon blend), and seersucker for tropical climates.
+Trousers, now renamed as slacks (slacksuits), were sold separately from suits and were worn for casual day wear, sporting events, and some work environments.
+They were a bit more colorful and comfortable than suit trousers, made of lighter weight wool blends in the cooler months and even lighter cotton poplins, flannel, gabardine (rayon blend), and seersucker for tropical climates.